schuyberg/Brain/Log/worklog.md

 ####01/13/16
 * thanks to example set by @Blahah and @joeyklee, taking worklog out of md file and using issues in repo instead.
-See issue XX for future worklog.
+See issue #7 for future worklog.

 ####01/12/16
 * Team call for WOW